jacebenson/cedar/docs/versioned_docs/version-2.0/how-to/supabase-auth.md

 Well done!
 We've created a sign in page and form that successfully handles sign in.

 > The remainder of the how to is the same as the [Netlify GoTrue Auth](gotrue-auth.md) version.
-This highlights one of the fun benefits of the Redwood Auth wrappers: code specific to a certain auth implementation scheme can live in a few specific spots, as we walked through above.
-Then, general Redwood Auth functions can be used elsewhere in the app.
+This highlights one of the fun benefits of the Cedar Auth wrappers: code specific to a certain auth implementation scheme can live in a few specific spots, as we walked through above.
+Then, general Cedar Auth functions can be used elsewhere in the app.

 ## Sign Out